willfid/microsoft-graph-docs/concepts/calling-notifications.md

 ## Authenticating the callback

 Application should inspect the token passed by on the notification to validate the request.
-Whenever the API raises a web hook event, the API gets an OAUTH token from AAD, with audience as the application's App ID and adds it in the Authorization header as a Bearer token.
+Whenever the API raises a web hook event, the API gets an OAUTH token from us, with audience as the application's App ID and adds it in the Authorization header as a Bearer token.

 ![Azure-application-properties](./images/azure-application-properties.png)